Summer Camp for High School Students

 - Forensic Knot Analysis

-The next intake of the CSI Academy will run July 29 - August 2, 2013 and has already started accepting applications.
+The next intake of the CSI Academy will run July 13-17, 2015 and has already started accepting applications.
 For more information about the Academy, contact the Coordinator, Steen Hartsen by email at Steen_Hartsen@bcit.ca or by phone at 604.432.8381.
+Register before May 15, 2015 for a 1 in 20 chance of winning an Amazon Kindle.